KDE/android-builder/README.md

  * all needed variables for ECM-CMake Toolchain are set
  * command "cmakeandroid" that provides a convenience call to CMake with the toolchain enabled
 * the image provides two users
- * kdeandroid: default user for a developer
+ * kdeandroid: default user for a developer, no password
- * jenkins: default user for CI system
+ * jenkins: default user for CI system, password "jenkins"

 ## Proposed Workflow for Image Creation
 Create the image